RyanOM/ibnbrazil/README.md

 # IBN Brazil

-Website for the Irish Business Network Brazil.
+This was the previous website for the Irish Business Network Brazil.
+The goal was to keep costs low.
+This was then replaced with a Wordpress website that can now be viewed at: ibnbrazil.com

 ## Technologies
 - Built using [Bootstrap](https://getbootstrap.com/)